AndreasHeger/CGATReport/doc/Tutorial14.rst

 include in our ipython note.
 Copy the text between ``..
 Template start`` and ``..
 Template end`` into your ipython notebook.

-Please follow further instructions see this :download:`notebook <SphinxReportTutorial14.html>`.
+Please follow further instructions see this :download:`notebook <CGATReportTutorial14.html>`.

-Back to sphinxreport
+Back to cgatreport
 ====================

 Within the notebook, we have used ggplot for plotting.
 We now want to integrate this plot into our report.
-To do this, we can again make use of :ref:`sphinxreport-test` to create an rst snippet to copy and paste into our report::
+To do this, we can again make use of :ref:`cgatreport-test` to create an rst snippet to copy and paste into our report::

-    sphinxreport-test -r ggplot -t TrackerDataframes -o glob="data/*.tsv.gz" -o aes='x="bin", y="background", color="track"' -o geom="geom_point()" -o regex="data/(.*).transcript*"
+    cgatreport-test -r ggplot -t TrackerDataframes -o glob="data/*.tsv.gz" -o aes='x="bin", y="background", color="track"' -o geom="geom_point()" -o regex="data/(.*).transcript*"

 The output provides us with the snippet to put into the report::